SagarChalke222/TestAutomationChallenge/README.md

 ReadpropertyFile.java - This class is used to read property file which will be helpful to pull data from centralized file.

 src/test/resources/configfiles folder
 Two config files are under this path.
-These files contains testurl,browsers & locators related data which is utilized by all other files using ReadpropertyFile class.
+These files contains testurl,browsers & locators related data which is utilized by all other files using ReadpropertyFile.java.

 Maven Dependencies
 Maven utilizes pom.xml file to download all the dependencies.